 Pip is a popular command used to manage Python packages.
 Pip command is also used for updating/upgrading already installed Python packages.

-List Installed Packages
+List Installed Python Packages

 Before updating or upgrading an installed Python package we will list already installed packages.
 We will use the